comharris/readme/drafts/interviewer-guide.md

 - If you were leading a team with multiple people with your same skillset and role, what would you do yourself and what would you delegate?
 - Can you share a story about making a mistake while doing X?
 What did you learn?
 How would you change your behavior in future?

+Great candidates will be clear what they know and what they don't know.
+If someone claims to know and area and their answers aren't specific, ask follow-up questions.
+Be very careful about candidates who claim to know an area and can't go deep.

 ### Scoring Capabilities

 Scores for each capability area should be on a scale of 1 to 5: